-- Siddhatek Ganpati deity is offered khichdi in the morning at 10 A.M.
+The priest offers Khichdi to the Siddhatek Ganpati in the morning at 10 A.M.

-- Mahabhog is also presented before the God at 12:30 P.M.
+He also presents the Mahabhog before the God at 12:30 P.M.
 It is then distributed among the devotees who visit the temple.

 Festivals celebrated at Siddhatek Ganpati

-- There are many festivals that are observed in this temple premises.
+There are many festivals that are observed in this temple premises.
 Thousands of pilgrims visit the shrine to take part in the sacred festivities.
-The Ganesh Chaturthi festival is observed with great pomp from the first to the fifth day of the Hindu month of Bhadrapada.
-The Ganesh Chaturthi festival is observed on the fourth day herewith.
+Devotees celebrate Ganesh Chaturthi festival from the first to the fifth day of the Hindu month of Bhadrapada.

-- Another important festival that draws visitors from all across India can be referred to the Ganesh Jayanti festival.
+Another important festival that draws visitors from all across India can be referred to the Ganesh Jayanti festival.
 It is another popular occasion that celebrates the birthday of Ganesha on the fourth day of the Hindu month of Magha.
 Pilgrims observe this festival from first to the fifth day of this month.
-The Palki of Ganesha is also taken for three continuous days during this occasion.
+Devotees take the Palki of Ganesha for three continuous days during this occasion.

 Poojas and Rituals at Siddhatek Ganpati

-- There is a definite way of worshiping the deity on a regular basis.
+There is a definite way of worshiping the deity on a regular basis.
 The rituals start as early as 4:30 AM with Saharan Puja.
-Then the idol is bathed and decorated with fresh flowers and incense sticks.
+Then the the priest bathes the idol and decorates it with fresh flowers and incense sticks.

-- The most important meal if the day in the form of Mahabhog is offered to the God at 12:30 PM.
+The offering of the most important meal of the day to God is in the form of Mahabhog at 12:30 PM.

-- There is another puja that is performed post sunset and the Dhooparti are finally completed at 8:30 PM.
+The priests perform another puja post sunset and the Dhooparti are finally completed at 8:30 PM.

-- There can be additional puja and time of the rituals might be changed on special occasions and festivities.
+There can be additional puja and time of the rituals might be different on special occasions and festivities.

 How to Reach Siddhatek Ganpati Mandir – Road, Rail, and Air

-- By Train – A traveler can also pave the way for traveling through train services as well.
-Daund Junction Railway Station is located at only 18 km away on the Pune-Sholapur line is a major halt for long distance passenger trains.
+By Train – A traveler can also pave the way for traveling through train services as well.
+Daund Junction Railway Station is only 18 km away on the Pune-Sholapur line is a major halt for long distance passenger trains.

-- By Road – There are many public and private bus services available from Daund and Pune to reach this village called Shirapur.
+By Road – There are many public and private bus services available from Daund and Pune to reach this village called Shirapur.
 It is only a kilometer away from Siddhatek Ganpati Mandir.
 There are boat services to reach this auspicious place of worship.
-There is also an alternate route comprising of 48 km from Daund-Kashti-Pedgoan.
+Also, there is an alternate route comprising of 48 km from Daund-Kashti-Pedgoan.
 There are also many buses that travel from Pune directly to Siddhatek during the morning.

 For people looking to stay at Siddhatek, prior booking is a must.
 It is hard to find a place to stay at this place in the last minute.
 One can call the Siddhatek Ganpati Mandir priest, Shree Gajanan Purohit to make prior arrangements near the Siddhatek Ganpati Mandir.
 The price charged is very moderate so that every traveler finds it budget friendly.